Helmut Kipphan Student Chapter Competition

 Deliverable:

-• T-shirt max 3 entries per school, 10 t-shirts of various sizes per entry for all judges to evaluate
+• T-shirt with a maximum of 3 entries per school, minimum of 20 t-shirts of various sizes per entry for all judges to evaluate.

 Criteria: